getsentry/sentry-docs/src/collections/_documentation/clients/java/integrations.md

 }
 ```

 The plugin will then automatically generate appropriate ProGuard mapping files and upload them when you run `gradle assembleRelease`.
 The credentials for the upload step are loaded via environment variables _or_ from a `sentry.properties` file in your project root.
-Please note the `sentry.properties` in your project root that configures `sentry-cli` is *different* than the one you include in your application resources to configure the Sentry SDK at runtime (as seen in the [configuration documentation]({%- link _documentation/clients/java/config.md -%})).
+The `sentry.properties` in your project root that configures `sentry-cli` is **different** than the one you include in your application resources to configure the Sentry SDK at runtime (as seen in the [configuration documentation]({%- link _documentation/clients/java/config.md -%})).

 For more information [see the sentry-cli documentation]({%- link _documentation/cli/configuration.md -%}#configuration-values).
 At the very minimum you will need something like this: